 Trekking Poles Tent

-Have you ever seen pro climbers trekking with heavy load and two aiding poles at arms?
+Have you ever seen pro climbers trekking with heavy loads and two aiding poles at arms?
 Well then, you’ll surely understand what these are.
 These tents mean business.
 Basically, you use your trekking poles as balancing poles for the tent.
 That is sort of it.
 You get quick rest and shade.
-Light and useful, these things are not aimed for proper camping, rather temporary breaking points.
+Light and useful, these things are not aimed for proper camping, but rather temporary breaking points.

 Pop Up Tent

 Anyone’s favorite tents are Pop Up tents.
-These tents pop up while you are reduced to the level of onlooker.
+These tents pop up while you are reduced to the level of the onlooker.
 Who doesn’t like a thing that does your thing for you?
-These tents use springs and small lock that when you press the button, it automatically takes shape.
+These tents use springs and small lock that when you press the button, automatically takes shape.
 They are light and easy to use.
 But, once something goes wrong, life can become miserable with it.